Owl-Listener/perceptual-protocols/README.md

 A short, opinionated list.
 The work this builds on.

-- Lucero, Hegemann and Oulasvirta — *Mood Boards* (CHI '19).
+- Lucero, Hegemann and Oulasvirta — Mood Boards (CHI '19).
 Empirical work on how designers actually use moodboards.
-- Jeffrey Bardzell — *Interaction Criticism: An Introduction to the Practice*.
+- Jeffrey Bardzell — Interaction Criticism: An Introduction to the Practice.
 Foundational paper for aesthetic interaction in HCI.
-- UC Berkeley iSchool (2026) — *Aesthetic Taste and Its Limits: Breakdowns in Prompt-Mediated Design of User Interfaces*.
+- UC Berkeley iSchool (2026) — Aesthetic Taste and Its Limits: Breakdowns in Prompt-Mediated Design of User Interfaces.
 The most current academic work on the exact problem these protocols address.
-- Sianne Ngai — *Our Aesthetic Categories: Zany, Cute, Interesting*.
+- Sianne Ngai — Our Aesthetic Categories: Zany, Cute, Interesting.
 Philosophy of aesthetic experience.
 The category of the **interesting** especially is essential for AI-era design.
-- Richard Shusterman — *Somaesthetics*.
+- Richard Shusterman — Somaesthetics.
 Bodily aesthetics, for when the work needs to consider what design feels like in a body, not just on a screen.
-- Donald Norman — *Emotional Design*.
+- Donald Norman — Emotional Design.
 The visceral, behavioural, reflective trio.
-- Marc Hassenzahl — *hedonic vs pragmatic UX*.
+- Marc Hassenzahl — hedonic vs pragmatic UX.
 Two-axis model that makes feeling arguments legible to PMs.

 The longer reading list with notes lives in `READING.md`.